My battle with Tesla: I want to clear my name before I die

 "We design our vehicles to exceed safety standards".

-Another Tesla whistleblower, Lukasz Krupski, recounted a similar, unrelated experience after emailing Mr Musk over concerns about working conditions at Tesla’s Norway headquarters.
+Another Tesla whistleblower, Lukasz Krupski, claimed to have had a similar, unrelated experience after emailing Mr Musk over concerns about working conditions at Tesla’s Norway headquarters.

 And Ms Balan says other Tesla staff may be “afraid to speak up”.

-Her case will eventually be heard in the California Ninth Circuit Court of Appeal - but there is no date for it yet.
+Her case will eventually be heard in the California Ninth Circuit Court of Appeal.

 "I don’t want to give up my career," she says.